trek-view/basecamp/_posts/2021-02-19-turn-360-video-into-timelapse-images-part-1.md

 <img class="img-fluid" src="/assets/images/blog/2021-02-19/mtpu-screenshot.jpg" alt="Map the Paths Uploader" title="Map the Paths Uploader" />

-You can use the Map the Paths Uploader to split videos into meta/geotagged images (without having to upload them).
+You can use the Map the Paths Uploader to easily split videos into meta/geotagged images (without having to upload them).

 [Download the Map the Paths Uploader for free here](https://www.mapthepaths.com/uploader).